Johnr24/turbosort/README.md

 - `ENABLE_DRIVE_SUFFIX`: Set to `true` to enable the feature (enabled by default), or `false` to disable it
 - `DRIVE_SUFFIX`: The custom suffix to use when the feature is enabled (defaults to "incoming")

-To configure the drive suffix feature, add these settings to your `.env` file:
+To configure the drive suffix feature, add these settings to your environment configuration:

 ```
 # Disable the drive suffix feature entirely